nischal-p/Wlog/README.md

 # Wlog
 An app to log your walks and more.
+[Demo](https://drive.google.com/file/d/116bdy8NFT4XaS16KcoTsyfyiRwZhd-vs/view "WLOG Demo Video")

 - Users are able to log their walks by simply dropping pins on on a map based on their current location as they go off on their daily jog.